gnuarmeclipse/gnuarmeclipse.github.io-source/pages/openocd/build-procedure.md

 On OS X, the build script automatically starts `boot2docker`, if needed.

-When done, be sure you stop `boot2docker`, to free significant resources (a VirtualBox Ubuntu machine).
+When done, be sure you stop it, to free significant resources (a VirtualBox Ubuntu machine).

     boot2docker stop